 Answer: Yes.
 To better help consumers, Fuller & Fuller works on a contingency basis with costs only.
 This means that we are paid only at the end, and only from the money that we earn for you.
 There are no up-front or monthly fees.
 The standard fee for personal injury cases is 1/3 of the final settlement.

 Can a lawyer help me find a doctor who will treat me for my injuries?

 Answer: Yes.
 We are happy to work with your doctor or other health care provider to facilitate payment of your medical bills.
 If you don’t have a doctor, we can help you find medical treatment from a qualified doctor or specialist.

 Am I entitled to compensation for my pain and suffering?

 Answer: Yes.
-If your claim is valid, then you are entitled to receive payment for all of your pain and suffering.
+If your car accident claim is valid, then you are entitled to receive payment for all of your pain and suffering.
 This award is in addition to damages you may be entitled to receive for permanent impairment, wage loss, medical bills, and out of pocket expenses.
-Ask your attorney for advice on what compensation may be due you.
+Ask your attorney for advice on what compensation you might be due.

 Can I still bring a claim if the person at fault had no insurance?

 Answer: Yes.
 Your own insurance may cover this claim.
 Read your policy and talk to an attorney for specifics.

 Is the insurance company required to offer me the true value of my car?